 National Water Census

-Collaboration is a critical part of the Water Census.
-It not only helps direct USGS towards research that most useful for end users – such as State, local, and tribal resource managers, but it also ensures that information produced by the USGS can be aggregated with other types of physical, social, economic, and environmental data that affect water availability.
+Collaboration is a critical part of the USGS National Water Census.
+It not only helps direct USGS efforts towards assessments that are most useful for end users – such as other Federal, State, regional, local, and tribal resource managers, but it also ensures that information produced by the USGS can be aggregated and assimilated with other types of physical, social, economic, and environmental data that affect water availability and use.

-USGS works closely with State and local agencies, universities, water-resource organizations, to integrate and build on existing data germane to issues of water availability.
-We also work closely with other Federal agencies to avoid duplication of efforts and ensure our data is presented in a format useful for decision-making.
-Our Federal partners include Department of Agriculture, Department of Energy, the National Oceanic and Atmospheric Administration, the Army Corps of Engineers, the Bureau of Reclamation, and the Environmental Protection Agency.
-Relevant data include:
+USGS works closely with State and local agencies, universities, and water-resource organizations to support, integrate and build on existing data germane to issues of water availability and use.
+Collaboration with NGO’s such as American Water Works Association, American Water Resources Association, Association of State Drinking Water Administrators, Delaware Basin Commission, National Ground Water Association, Western States Water Council, Interstate Council on Water Policy, and The Nature Conservancy are just a few that assist and advise USGS on water availability, use and ecological science topics.
+USGS also works closely with other Federal agencies to avoid duplication of efforts and ensure generated data is presented in a format useful for decision-making.
+Federal partners include Department of Agriculture, Department of Energy, the National Oceanic and Atmospheric Administration, the Army Corps of Engineers, the Bureau of Reclamation, and the Environmental Protection Agency.

 Examples of Collaboration in the National Water Census